Installation Guide - Customize Your Installation

 - X Window System

-yum groupremove "Mono" "Mail Server"
+yum groupremove "Mono" "Mail Server"apt

 apt is a package management tool for Ubuntu-based servers that automatically installs with your operating system.